- SHELF version 2.0 is a significant upgrade (September 2010).

 An elicitation training course based around SHELF is now available.

-This course has been to several companies and will be presented for open
+This course has been given to several companies and was presented for open

 Who are we?